rahulshankariyer/PortolioProject/README.md

 ### 2. Data Used

 For this purpose, a Covid-19 dataset from the website <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a> was used.
-This dataset contained various data on Covid Cases, Deaths, Testing and Vaccinations from January 1st, 2020 to November 21st, 2022.
-So I split the data into two Excel sheets -
+This dataset contained various data on Covid Cases, Deaths, Testing and Vaccinations.
+The period chosen was January 1st, 2020 to November 21st, 2022.

-<a href = "https://docs.google.com/spreadsheets/d/1CjLnLv_ut9UO1hZPHKjjKm4udFNUBc8z/edit#gid=1391408898"> Excel Sheet #1: Covid Cases & Deaths </a>

-<a href = "https://docs.google.com/spreadsheets/d/1tbjElTWQUju5wL6IIH2W14F-32-lJ8n5/edit?usp=share_link&ouid=106525515537823506540&rtpof=true&sd=true"> Excel Sheet #2: Covid Testing & Vaccinations </a>

 ### 3. Tools Used